Skip to main content

 Value Analysis

-At $49.49 for 300 gallons, the GE XWFE delivers the lowest cost-per-gallon of any OEM refrigerator filter in our catalog at approximately $0.165 per gallon.
-The everydrop Filter 1 costs $53.99 for 200 gallons ($0.27/gallon), making the XWFE roughly 40% cheaper per gallon filtered.
-Annual cost for the XWFE runs about $99 with twice-yearly replacement, compared to $108 for the everydrop.
+With 300 gallons of capacity, the GE XWFE delivers the lowest cost-per-gallon of any OEM refrigerator filter in our catalog.
+The everydrop Filter 1 offers only 200 gallons at a higher price point, making the XWFE roughly 40% cheaper per gallon filtered.
+Annual costs with twice-yearly replacement are noticeably lower than competing OEM filters from Whirlpool and Samsung.
 The XWFE's combination of lower per-gallon cost, higher capacity, and broader contaminant reduction makes it objectively the best-value OEM fridge filter.

 The main cost consideration is the RFID lock.
 Because aftermarket filters cannot bypass the chip in newer GE models, you are committed to buying genuine GE filters for the life of your refrigerator.
 There is no budget alternative path.
 For GE owners who accept this and want the best filtration their fridge can deliver, the XWFE is an excellent investment.
 If the proprietary lock-in concerns you philosophically, that is a valid consideration — but on pure filtration merit and value, the XWFE is outstanding.